-Istanbul has three airports at the moment, soon to be reduced to two.and a new giant one building.
-Until the end of 2018, Istanbul's (and Turkey's) major airport is Atatürk International Airport (IST) near Yeşilyurt 23 km (14 miles) west of the city center, reachable by Metro (map).
+Istanbul has two airports at the moment.
+Until the end of 2018, Istanbul's (and Turkey's) major airport was Atatürk International Airport (IST) near Yeşilyurt 23 km (14 miles) west of the city center, reachable by Metro (map).

 Istanbul has three intercity bus terminals:

 —The major Istanbul International Bus Terminal (Büyük Otogar) at Esenler on the western side of the Bosphorus (reachable by Metro: map), serving the entire country as well as Greece, Bulgaria, the Balkans, Europe, and some Middle East destinations.